apache/kyuubi/docs/overview/architecture.md

 4. For connections from different users, the step 2 and 3 will be repeated.
-   This is because in the service discovery layer, the namespaces used to store the address of the engine instances are isolated based on the user(by default), and different users cannot access other' s instances across the namespace.
+   This is because in the service discovery layer, the namespaces used to store the address of the engine instances are isolated based on the user(by default), and different users cannot access other's instances across the namespace.

 ## Authentication & Authorization